will-wads/AI4EO-final-project/README.md

 <summary><strong>Workflow Summary</strong></summary>

 - **Data Acquisition**: Satellite data was acquired from Copernicus Open Access Hub using Sentinel-2 imagery.
-- **Manual Masking**: IRIS was used to label cloud regions in selected images.
+- **Manual Masking**: IRIS was used to label cloud regions in selected image.
-- **Preprocessing**: RGB bands (B04, B03, B02) were extracted, resized, and normalised.
+- **Preprocessing**: RGB bands (B04, B03, B02) were extracted and resized
 - **Model Architecture**: A lightweight CNN was designed using TensorFlow/Keras.
-- **Training & Evaluation**: The model was trained on labelled data and validated on a geographically distinct region.
+- **Training & Evaluation**: The model was trained on labelled data and validated on a geographically distinct region by splitting the image into test and train regions.
 - **Full Image Rollout**: The trained model was applied to a full-resolution image to assess performance.
 ![Project workflow overview](Images/Project-overview.png)
 </details>